This play is one of the “Kabuki-Juhachiban” (Eighteen Kabuki Pieces), and is commonly known as “Sukeroku.”

-The story of this play concerns Soga no Goro Tokimune, who has become a kyokaku (a self-styled chivalrous person) known as Hanakawado no Sukeroku, and goes in and out of the Yoshiwara red-light district in search of a sword called Tomokirimaru, a treasure of the Minamoto clans (as known as the Genji).
+The story of this play concerns Soga no Goro Tokimune, who has become a kyokaku (a self-styled chivalrous person) known as Hanakawado no Sukeroku, and goes in and out of the Yoshiwara red-light district in search of a sword called Tomokirimaru, a treasure of the Genji clan.
 Sukeroku is in love with a courtesan from the Miura brothel named Agemaki, and has heard that an old man named Ikyu who spends a great deal of money in Yoshiwara has the sword, which he takes back.

 The performance is nearly two hours long, and during this time a variety of roles appear on stage, including a sake seller [actually Sukeroku’s elder brother Soga no Juro] whom Sukeroku teaches to start fights, Sukeroku’s mother Manko, who warns Sukeroku against fighting and gives him a kamiko (paper kimono), and Kanpera Mombei and Asagao Sempei, Ikyu’s followers who provoke a fight with Sukeroku and lose to him - this play does not bore its audience.